ricardojmendez/LibNoise.Unity/README.md

 [LibNoise](http://libnoise.sourceforge.net/) was originally created by Jason Bevins.
 The library was later ported to Unity by Tim Speltz.
-His original development forum thread contains a Unity package with an example scene, which can be downloaded [here](http://forum.unity3d.com/threads/68764-LibNoise-Ported-to-Unity).
+His original development forum thread contains a Unity package with an example scene, which can be found [here](http://forum.unity3d.com/threads/68764-LibNoise-Ported-to-Unity).
 Please note that LibNoise.Unity is only a repository for the library code itself and contains no example files.
 Other contributors to LibNoise.Unity include